Lollapuzzoola is a crossword tournament where players are judged on a combination of speed and accuracy.

 There are five main puzzles in the tournament.
 At the end of five puzzles, the top three players in each of the two skill divisions will compete in a Championship Final to determine the winners.

-At the start of each puzzle, everyone will be tied for first place with 5,000 points.
+At the start of each puzzle, everyone will be tied for first place!
+(Also last place!)
+(And with zero points!)
 After that …

 - Correct Squares: Gain ten (10) points for every correct square in the grid.